Leave No Stone Unturned: What Propels the Racetrack Playa Moving Rocks?

 - A Ship in the Desert?
 Searching for a Lost Viking Ship in California

 Star Trails over the Racetrack Playa moving stones, Death Valley National Park, California.
 (Diana Robinson/ CC BY NC ND 2.0 )

 Testing the Hypotheses on How the Stones Move

 Other researchers have carried out experiments to test the validity of their hypotheses.
 For example, in 1948, two geologists, Jim McAllister and Allen Agnew, proposed that the stones were able to move as a result of dust devils, in combination with the dried lake’s intermittent flooding.
 This hypothesis was tested four years later by another geologist.
-For the experiment, a stretch of the lake bed was soaked, and a plane’s propeller was used to create strong winds, which simulated the dust devils.
+For the experiment, a stretch of the lakebed was soaked, and a plane’s propeller was used to create strong winds, which simulated the dust devils.
 The results were inconclusive.

 Sailing Stones at the Racetrack Playa.
 (John Fowler/ CC BY 2.0 )

-Apart from wind, another popular hypothesis is that ice was the cause of the stones’ movement.
+Apart from wind, another popular hypothesis was that ice was the cause of the stones’ movement.
 One experiment to determine if ice was the culprit was conducted during the early 1970s.
 Two geologists, Robert Sharp and Dwight Carey visited the site twice a year, and meticulously recorded the movement of 30 stones.
 They planted wooden stakes around the stones, speculating that if ice sheets were responsible for the stones’ movement, the ice would freeze to the stakes, stopping the stones from moving.
 In spite of this, some stones still managed to move.